A Two-stage Optimization Method for Wide-range Single-electron Quantum Magnetic Sensing: Introduction

 Although adaptive Bayesian estimation offers high accuracy and efficiency, implementing Bayesian updates and designing sequential experiments analytically often entails prohibitive computational complexity.
 Machine learning, with its demonstrated ability to extract meaningful patterns from large and complex datasets, offers a promising solution, particularly when integrated into the post-processing of measurement data.
 Reinforcement learning (RL), an active learning paradigm that optimize experimental policies (i.e., sequences of actions) by interacting with dynamic environments to maximize cumulative rewards, has emerged as a powerful tool for designing quantum sensing protocols \cite{fiderer2021neural, belliardo2024model, cimini2023deep}.
 Strengthened by deep neural networks, deep RL can effectively approximate intricate policy functions from a large dataset and exhibits strong robustness to noise in measurement data, further enhancing its applicability to real-world quantum experiments \cite{metz2023self, fosel2018reinforcement, reuer2023realizing, fallani2022learning}.
 However, the limited learning capacity of current deep RL approaches restricts their use cases to the predefined and relatively narrow ranges of SoI.
 As a result, the RL agents proposed in \cite{fiderer2021neural, belliardo2024model} struggle to achieve optimal solutions when the sensing task involves a SoI spanning a wide range.

 To overcome above challenges, this work presents a two-stage optimization method to achieve high accuracy in D.C. magnetic field sensing under limited sensing time budget and with only an NV-center spin for single readout.
 The basic idea is as follows.
-In the 1$^{st}$ Stage, we fix the control parameters according to the guessed largest possible value of the unknown field $\omega_{\text{max}}$, make a series of Ramsey measurements, and then use a trained Bayesian neural network (BNN) estimator to generate a rough estimate of the SoI.
-However, such estimation is far from trustworthy because of the non-optimal control parameters, BNN training errors, increased discretization error associated with wide estimation ranges, and many other factors.
-In light of it, our protocol introduces the 2$^{nd}$ Stage, which consists of an adaptive algorithm based on a federated RL agent.
-Its goal is to fine-tune the control parameters in a narrower range based on the result of the 1$^{st}$ Stage for the best estimation of the SoI.
-Yet, the design challenge is that the estimated sub-range (defined by the estimated value and the scale of uncertainty) is both non-deterministic and initially unknown.
-Therefore, conventional RL agents that are typically trained in static environments with fixed sensing ranges may suffer from bad convergence in this context.
-To address this challenge, federated learning is integrated into the training process of the RL agent.
-By aggregating model updates from multiple local RL agents, each trained on a specific sub-range of the magnetic field, federated learning enables the construction of a global model capable of adapting to dynamic and previously unseen estimation ranges.
+In the $1^{\text{st}}$ Stage, we fix the control parameters according to the guessed largest possible value of the unknown field $\omega_\text{max}$, make a series of Ramsey measurements, and then use a trained Bayesian neural network (BNN) estimator to generate a rough estimate of the SoI.
+However, such initial estimation remains unreliable due to non-optimal control parameters, imperfections in BNN training, increased discretization errors inherent to wide estimation ranges, and other contributing factors.
+To overcome these limitations, our protocol introduces a $2^{\text{nd}}$ Stage consisting of an adaptive algorithm based on a federated RL agent.
+This stage aims to fine-tune the control parameters within a narrower range informed by the coarse estimate from the first stage, thereby achieving a more precise estimation of the SoI.
+A key challenge arises from the fact that the estimated subrange (defined by the estimated value and its uncertainty) from the first stage is both non-deterministic and initially unknown.
+Therefore, conventional RL agents, typically trained in static environments with fixed sensing ranges may suffer from bad convergence in this context.
+To address this challenge, we incorporate federated learning into the RL training process.
+Each subrange constitutes a distinct RL environment, characterized by unique optimal sensing times, reward landscapes, and measurement noise profiles.
+In so doing, we anticipate superior performance over standard RL methods, which train a single RL agent on aggregated data and can often lead to gradient conflicts, slower convergence, and degraded generalization when task-specific policies differ significantly.